Particular/docs.particular.net/servicecontrol/troubleshooting.md

 reviewed: 2023-07-07
 ---

+> [!NOTE]
-INFO: Many issues can be resolved by upgrading to the [latest version of ServiceControl](https://particular.net/downloads) and by ensuring the host meets the minimum [general hardware considerations for ServiceControl](/servicecontrol/servicecontrol-instances/hardware.md#general-recommendations).
+> Many issues can be resolved by upgrading to the [latest version of ServiceControl](https://particular.net/downloads) and by ensuring the host meets the minimum [general hardware considerations for ServiceControl](/servicecontrol/servicecontrol-instances/hardware.md#general-recommendations).

 ## Check the configuration via ServiceControl Management